Kyndryl Holdings, Inc. (KD) Class Action Lawsuit: Investors Face April 13, 2026, Deadline

 - Investor Action: Contact Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) for recovery options at no cost to investor

-RADNOR, Pa., March 15, 2026 /PRNewswire/ -- Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities fraud class action lawsuit has been filed against Kyndryl Holdings, Inc. (Kyndryl) (NYSE: KD) on behalf of those who purchased or acquired Kyndryl securities between August 7, 2024, and February 9, 2026, inclusive.
-The lawsuit is filed in the United States District Court for the Eastern District of New York and is captioned Brander v.
+RADNOR, Pa., March 21, 2026 /PRNewswire/ -- Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that securities fraud class action lawsuits have been filed against Kyndryl Holdings, Inc. (Kyndryl) (NYSE: KD) on behalf of those who purchased or acquired Kyndryl securities between August 1, 2024, and February 9, 2026, inclusive.
+The first-filed lawsuit is pending in the United States District Court for the Eastern District of New York and is captioned Brander v.
 Kyndryl Holdings, Inc., et al, Case No. 1:26-cv-00782 (E.D.N.Y.).
 Investors have until April 13, 2026, to file for lead plaintiff status.

 CONTACT KTMC TO DISCUSS YOUR LEGAL RIGHTS: